MicrosoftDocs/dataexplorer-docs/data-explorer/matlab.md

 # Query data in MATLAB

 From MATLAB, you can connect to Azure Data Explorer using [JDBC](connect-jdbc.md) and run queries with [T-SQL](kusto/api/tds/t-sql.md).
-This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulate Microsoft SQL Server.
+This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulates Microsoft SQL Server.
 This article will take you through the process of setting up an Azure Data Explorer connection in MATLAB.

 ## Connect from MATLAB